 Basically, all scripting languages are considered to be programming languages.
 The main difference between the two is that programming languages are compiled, whereas scripting languages are interpreted.

-However, considering the historical relationship between the general-purpose programming language and the scripting language, it will be more appropriate to say that Python is a general-purpose programming language that works nicely as a scripting language too.
+However, considering the historical relationship between the general-purpose programming language and the scripting language, it would be more appropriate to say that Python is a general-purpose programming language that works nicely as a scripting language too.

 The Python Interpreter

-The Interpreter is a layer of software that works as a bridge between the program and the system hardware to keep the code running.
+The interpreter is a layer of software that works as a bridge between the program and the system hardware to keep the code running.
 A Python interpreter is an application that is responsible for running Python scripts.

 The Python Interpreter works on the Read-Eval-Print-Loop (REPL) environment.